 (preview of) A book in image and word by Karen Davis

-A Family Portrait: Two Steps Forward, One Step Back is a twenty-two year visual and textual portrait of a family as it cruises along, gets clobbered by a treacherous childhood illness and then moves forward.
+Two Steps Forward, One Step Back: A Family Portrait is a twenty-two year visual and textual portrait of a family as it cruises along, gets clobbered by a treacherous childhood illness and then moves forward.

-The narrative begins with the untroubled days of early childhood.
-It then follows the Morgan-Ortons as they seek a diagnosis for their nine-year-old son and learn the worst of news—that it is Childhood Onset Schizophrenia (COS).
-Next is a period of adaptation.
-Shaken but determined, the family finds a new rhythm.
-The narrative concludes with the children in their twenties and the four Morgan-Ortons offering unvarnished reflections on their lives and concerns for the future.
+The narrative is presented in three parts.
+Part One begins with the untroubled days of early childhood.
+Part Two follows the Morgan-Orton family as they seek a diagnosis for nine-year-old Parker’s increasingly disturbing behavior and learn the worst of news—that it is Childhood Onset Schizophrenia (COS).
+It continues with the period of adaptation and moving forward;shaken but determined, the family finds a new rhythm.
+Part Three presents the children in their twenties and all four offering unvarnished reflections on their lives and concerns for the future.

-I am related to the Morgan-Ortons through marriage.
-Twenty-four years ago, as a new photographer exploring the medium, parents Meredith and Ed and children Parker and Maggie were accessible and willing subjects.
-When Parker’s condition worsened, when the family found themselves in the throes of fear and the unknown, no matter what the circumstances, they wrote and I photographed–which now makes it possible for me to tell their story.
+I am related to the family, the Morgan-Ortons, through marriage.
+Twenty-five years ago, as a new photographer exploring the medium, parents Meredith and Ed and children Parker and Maggie were accessible and willing subjects.
+When Parker’s condition worsened, when the family found itself in the throes of fear and the unknown, no matter what the circumstances, they wrote and I photographed, which now makes it possible for me to tell their story.

-It has not been lost on the Morgan-Ortons or me that my background includes growing up in a family of four with a physically disabled sister.
-As the lives of the Morgan-Ortons changed and adapted, I found myself returning to memories of my childhood.
-From the young me – I saw in Maggie the well-sibling and how she developed in that position.
-From the parent me – I felt empathy for Ed and Meredith as I never was able to for my parents and, for my sister and me, I understood our dynamic and our lost opportunities with far more clarity.
+It has not been lost on the Morgan-Ortons or me that my background has a similar configuration: growing up in a family of four with a [physically] disabled sister.
+As the lives of the Morgan-Ortons changed and adapted, I found myself reflecting on my childhood.
+From the “sister me” – I saw in Maggie, the “well-sibling”, and how she came into and developed in that role.
+I also grew to understand, with far more clarity, the dynamic between my sister (1945- 2006) and me and recognize our lost opportunities.
+From the “parent me” – I felt empathy for Ed and Meredith as I couldn’t for my parents.

 Karen Davis, Hudson NY 2018